-A lot of barriers exist when it comes to use of health outcomes, be it in mental health or other medical disciplines.
+A lot of Barriers using Health Outcomes exist when it comes to use of health outcomes, be it in mental health or other medical disciplines.
 Canvassing via a quick and easy straw poll suggested that the biggest barriers relate to poorly developed systems that fail to exploit the advantages technology can confer.
 Yes!
 It is only 20 votes, but there is considerable face-validity to the sentiments picked as seen below.
+More exhaustive account of factors that limit use of patient rated outcome measures can be found here.

 Imagine doing away with the costs associated with the old ways –